psg-mit/probzelus-oopsla21/README.md

 ### Installation

 The muF runtime depends on [ProbZelus](https://github.com/ibm/probzelus).
-Once ProbZelus is installed, in the `artifact` directory, type `make init` to install the artifact from scratch.
+Once ProbZelus is installed, in the toplevel directory (containing teh `Makefile` and `muf.opam`), type `make init` to install the artifact from scratch.

 You should now have the `mufc` compiler in your path.
 Run the following command to test your installation: